High Functioning Leadership Teams: 3 Must-Have Components

 Facebook Twitter Email LinkedIn

-Three Critical Components of High Functioning Leadership Teams
+Three Essential Components of High Functioning Leadership Teams

 1. Psychological Safety: Embrace It Together

-2. Courageous Followership: Speak Up & Dive In
+2. Courageous Followership: Speak Up and Dive In

 The Bottom Line

-Effectively aligning and leading a senior team is not always easy.
-As leaders navigate complexities, the balance within the leadership team may shift.
-To thrive, high functioning leadership teams embrace inclusion and belonging, which is driven by the powerful forces of psychological safety, courageous followership, and connectedness.
-What leadership mindsets and behaviors do your teams need to commit to in order to create a high performance culture?
+Aligning and leading a senior team is never simple.
+As leaders confront complexity, team dynamics naturally shift.
+High functioning leadership teams thrive by fostering inclusion and belonging — a result of the combined forces of psychological safety, courageous followership, and connectedness.
+The critical question for your organization: what mindsets and behaviors must your leaders embrace to cultivate a truly high performance culture?

 To learn more about building high functioning leadership teams, download The Top Skills for High Performing Leaders